legiongis/afrh/README.md

 ## Resource Types

-The AFRH database comprises the following ten resource type:
+The AFRH database comprises the following ten resource types:

 + *Inventory Resource* The 250 historic resources (buildings, sites, objects) managed by the AFRH-W.
 + *Character Area* The character defining areas throughout the grounds